yjhenl/Instacart-Grocery-Basket-Analysis/README.md

 ## Data

-The dataset comprisse of information on the following parameters:
+The dataset comprises of information on the following parameters:

 ● orders